noah-yacowar/Multiplayer-Horror-Game/README.md

 # Description

 Welcome to this Unity coop horror game!
-You can expect a thrilling experience akin to the intense horror gameplay of popular titles in the genre.
+You can expect a thrilling experience akin to the intense gameplay of popular titles in the genre.
 Players will find themselves immersed in a thrilling environment where teamwork, strategy, and quick decision-making are vital for survival.

 The game revolves around a group of players who must work together to repair generators while being hunted by a persuing hunter.
 Each match is a test of skill and nerve as survivors must evade capture and certain death, while the hunter employs cunning tactics to ensnare and eliminate them.